 So once again, I’ve trawled through statistics websites to try to gauge how popular WooCommerce truly is.

-It Is Indeed the Most Popular Ecommerce Plugin Ever
+WooCommerce Is the Most Popular Ecommerce Plugin Ever

 As you can see from this pie chart, courtesy of BuiltWith, we are indeed looking at a monster of popularity, completely annihilating its nearest competitor Ecwid, with a 92% share versus 7%.
 In fact, the WooCommerce plugin runs on more than 14% of all the websites BuiltWith has analyzed, which includes non-ecommerce sites as well.